 Focus on authentic, vulnerable connection over scripted Q&A

 Let the conversation go where it naturally flows

-Prep your guest to share with their audience
+Prep your guest to share the podcast with their audience

 Ask your guest if they know anyone who would want to come on your show/be a good fit